Regd.No.: 126198/071/072

 Day 24 : Trek to Phoram 1,650m – 06 hrs.

-After this Limbu village of Tapethok, journey continues on the left bank of Tamur River and to Chiruwa village, then walking for an hour through the several farm villages, walk leads to an uphill through mix forests of rhododendrons, oaks and pines trees, after leaving the forest the walk gets better on the pleasant trail then reaching to our overnight stop at Phoram village, this is fairly a large and neat village with afternoon time for walk around this pretty village of Phoram.
+After the Limbu village of Tapethok, the journey continues on the left bank of the Tamur River and to Chiruwa village, then walking for an hour through the several farm villages, The walk leads to an uphill through a mix of forests of rhododendrons, oaks, and pines trees, after leaving the forest the walk gets better on the pleasant trail then reaching to our overnight stop at Phoram village, this is fairly a large and neat village with afternoon time for walk around this pretty village of Phoram.

 Food